Egg Tempera Movement

-Founded in 2013 in London, Egg Tempera Movement revives thematic art, conveying ideas through unique visual experience, bringing back neglected beauty and harmony to fine art, in opposition to unaesthetic art flourishing in the world today.
+Elena Vladimir Baranoff and Anastasia Elena Baranoff revive thematic art, conveying fantastical ideas through unique visual experience, bringing back neglected beauty and harmony to fine art.

-Furthermore, the art movement aims to promote rare genuine egg tempera by means of new creative works of fine art, inspiring interest among the public in this extraordinary medium.
+Furthermore, the artist's advance rare genuine egg tempera by means of new creative works of fine art, inspiring interest among the public in this extraordinary medium.

 Widely practiced by fine art painters up to the Early Renaissance, genuine egg tempera, so unique for its hand preparation of paints, made from natural stones such a lapis lazuli and malachite, durability and luminosity of colors, which do not alter their brilliance over centuries of time, is one of the oldest painting mediums known to mankind, found in the art of cave paintings, the art of the Egyptians, and illuminated manuscripts of the Byzantine world.

-Largely forgotten since the introduction of oil paint, genuine egg tempera has survived to our modern days of high technological innovation, mostly through the art of Russian and Greek icon writers.
+Largely forgotten since the introduction of oil paint, genuine egg tempera has survived to our modern days of high technological innovation, mostly through the art of icon writers.

-Protecting treasured knowledge of genuine egg tempera passed down through the generations, multiplying artistic skills by way of experimentation and experience, and developing the rare medium with each and every new artwork, the artists of Egg Tempera Movement are dedicated to infusing new life into the lasting fine art tradition.
+Protecting treasured knowledge of genuine egg tempera passed down through the generations, multiplying artistic skills by way of experimentation and experience, and developing the rare medium with each and every new artwork, Elena Vladimir Baranoff and Anastasia Elena Baranoff are dedicated to infusing new life into the lasting fine art tradition.